mbilyanov/queues_and_timers/README.md

 * Every 15 minutes, the `5m` container is populated, together with the `15m` container.
 Then both queues are consumed.
 The cycle keeps running and every 15 minutes the process is repeated.

 * Every 1h, the `5m` container is populated, together with the `15m`, followed by the `1h` container.
 Then all of these 3 queues are consumed.
-The cycle keep running and every 1 hour the process is repeated.
+The cycle keeps running and every 1 hour the process repeats.

 * Every 4h, the `5m` container is populated, together with the `15m`, followed by the `1h` container and finally the `4h` container is populated.
 Once the population process is complete, all 4 queues are consumed.
 The cycle keep running and every 4 hours the process is repeated.

-* Every 1d (24h), the `5m` container is populated, together with the `15m`, followed by the `1h` container, followed by the 4h container and finally the `24h` container is populated.
+* Every 1 day (24h), the `5m` container is populated, together with the `15m`, followed by the `1h` container, followed by the 4h container and finally the `24h` container is populated.
 Once again, after the population process is complete, all 5 queues are consumed.
-The cycle keep running and every 24 hours, rinse and repeat.
+The cycle keep running every 24 hours, rinse and repeat.

-Already confused? :) Apologies for the repetition but this section was too important to skip in the heat of explaining the specifications of our problem.
+Already confused? :) Apologies for the repetition but this section was too important to skip and critical to explaining the specifications of our problem.
 The following illustration should put things in a bit of a more visual context.

 <p align="center">
   <img width="100%" alt="Osculating Circle" src="https://github.com/mbilyanov/queues_and_timers/blob/master/assets/intervals.png">